-- B. The Defendants - 28
+B. The Defendants

-32. Defendant U.S. Department of Homeland Security ("DHS") is a Department within the Executive Branch tasked with enforcing the immigration laws of the United States.
+32. Defendant U.S. Department of Homeland Security ("DHS") is a

-3 33.
-Defendant Chad Wolf is or was the purported Acting Secretary of DHS at all times relevant to this suit and is sued in his official capacity.
-Defendant Wolf is responsible for the administration, implementation, and enforcement of U.S. immigration laws and policies pursuant to 8 U.S.C. § 1103(a), including policies related to the forcible return of asylum-seekers to Mexico at the U.S. southern border.

-8 34.
-Defendant U.S. Customs and Border Protection ("CBP") is the sub9 agency of DHS that is responsible for enforcement operations along the borders of 10 the United States, including the U.S. southern border.

-35. Defendant Mark A. Morgan is the Acting Commissioner of CBP and is sued in his official capacity.
+- 33. Defendant Chad Wolf is or was the purported Acting Secretary of DHS at all times relevant to this suit and is sued in his official capacity.
+Defendant Wolf is responsible for the administration, implementation, and enforcement of U.S. immigration laws and policies pursuant to 8 U.S.C. § 1103(a), including policies related to the forcible return of asylum-seekers to Mexico at the U.S. southern border. - 34.
+Defendant U.S. Customs and Border Protection ("CBP") is the subagency of DHS that is responsible for enforcement operations along the borders of the United States, including the U.S. southern border. - 35.
+Defendant Mark A. Morgan is the Acting Commissioner of CBP and is sued in his official capacity.
 Defendant Morgan oversees the apprehension and detention of individuals, including asylum seekers, who enter the United States at or near the U.S. border.